 In order to determine the SCR, the syndicate assesses its risk profile and capital requirements using an internal model which has been developed to meet Solvency II requirements.
 The internal model is supported by a robust validation and governance framework which ensures its ongoing appropriateness and is refined to reflect the syndicate's experience, changes in the risk profile and advances in modelling methodologies.
-For 2023, the SCR shows an increase compared with the 2022 requirement as a result of business growth, shifts in the sterling to US dollar exchange rate, increased inflation and higher market volatility.
+For 2024, the SCR shows an increase compared with the 2023 requirement of approximately 11%.
+The increase is mainly attributable to planned business growth and an expected reduction in reinsurance protection.

 A Quarterly Corridor Test ("QCT") is undertaken each quarter to establish whether the syndicate's capital remains within Lloyd's corridor of 90% to 110% of the ECA.
-The syndicate maintained capital either within or above the corridor throughout 2022.
+The syndicate maintained capital either within or above the corridor throughout 2023.

 Syndicate 2488 meets its Funds at Lloyd's ("FAL") requirement by the provision of investments held within the syndicate which are designated as Funds in Syndicate.
-The overall quantum of FAL for 2022 year end was £639.4 million (2021: £647.4 million).
+The overall quantum of FAL for 2023 year end was £716.5 million (2022: £639.4 million).